GDG-Buea/cameroonpc/README.md

-# devfest2015
-Material Design Template for DevFest 2015 Season
+Material Design Template used to develop the Cameroon Programming Contest 2015 site.

-Demo you can find here: http://vg.am/devfest
+Demo of the site can be found here: http://vg.am/devfest

 ## Quick-start guide
 1. [Fork](https://github.com/GDG-Buea/cameroonpc/fork) this repo and clone locally.